This post may contain affiliate links. Please read our disclosure policy.

 - I love my cooking tongs.
 They’re great for quickly turning meat when you’re searing it.

-- I used my trusty (and very affordable) 10.25″ Lodge cast iron pan for this recipe.
+- I recommend this trusty (and very affordable) 10.25″ Lodge cast iron pan, and here’s my Le Creuset skillet.

 - Cooking pork tenderloin is a fast process, so be sure not to overcook it.
 It’ll be dry and leathery.
 Pork farming practices have changed, and pork is now safe to eat at 145F, or a bit pink inside.
 Use an instant read meat thermometer if you have any doubts.